Hemang14/github-pages-with-jekyll/_posts/2020-06-21-Trial-Webpage.md

 date: 2020-06-21
 ---

-For me, math class is like watching a foreign movie without subtitles Sure, I do marathons.
+For me, math class is like watching a foreign movie without subtitles \n Sure, I do marathons.
 On Netflix
 Dear sleep: thanks for trying, but you can’t beat surfing the net If you are funny, you are automatically 75% more probable that we are friends.
 You know, many things change and fade, but sarcasm is forever